aben20807/TOC-Project-2017/README.md

 In state2, bot will repeat what you type until input `go back`.

 Input `go to state3` then bot go to state3 state in user state.
-After entering state3 bot will go back user state immediately.
+After entering state3 bot will send a image and go back user state immediately.

 ## Bonus
 + Get WEBHOOK_URL automatically.
 + Keep token in api_token.json not app.py directly.
-+ Can send image.
++ Can send images.

 ## Author
 [Lee-W](https://github.com/Lee-W)